hipe/tmx/tabular/README.md

 ## the rendering pipeline :[.#J]

-putting a finer point on [#.K] the general algorithm:
+putting a finer point on [#here.K] the general algorithm:

 we anticipate one day overhauling this to become based on a user-defined dependency graph (something like excel spreadsheets). also, our